LMH01/MGT2_Mod_Tool/README.md

 **If you encounter an error please submit an issue, so it can be fixed**

-**If you have any suggestions for this project feel free to submit a feature or pull request**
+**If you have any suggestions for this project feel free to submit a feature or pull request.
+You can also message me on Discord.
+My tag is: LMH01#1614**

 **Because Mad Games Tycoon 2 is in early access, I can't promise that this version will be compatible with every update to come, but when an update makes this tool incompatible I will do my best to make it compatible again.**